Search the Herefordshire and Worcestershire Health and Care NHS Trust website

 What is our lawful basis for using information?

-Lawful basis for using information for the provision of individual care and administrative purposes:
+Lawful basis for using information for the provision of individual care and administrative purposes

-We process personal information for a number of different reasons but the main reason that we use personal information is for providing direct care and administrative purposes.
+We process personal information for a number of different reasons but the main reason that we use personal information are for providing direct care and for administrative purposes.
 We have a statutory duty under section 251B of the Health and Social Care Act 2012 to share information about a patient for their direct care.
 This duty is subject to the common law duty of confidentiality, the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

 Personal information